-10.7.5.
+10.9.5.
 Contents of Glibc

-Installed programs: catchsegy, geneat, getconf, getent, icony, iconvconfig, ldconfig, ldd, lddlibc4, locale, localedef, mtrace, nscd, pcprofiledump, pt chown, rpcgen, rpcinfo, sln, sprof, tzselect, xtrace, zdump, and zic Installed libraries: ld.so, libBrokenLocale.[a,so], libSegFault.so, libanl.[a,so], libbsd-compat.a, libc.[a,so], libcrypt.[a,so], libdl.[a,so], libg.a, libieee.a, libm.[a,so], libmcheck.a, libmemusage.so, libnsl.a, libnss compat.so, libnss dns.so, libnss files.so, libnss hesiod.so, libnss nis.so, libnss nisplus.so. libpcprofile.so, libpthread.[a,so], libresolv.[a,so], librpcsvc.a, librt.[a,so], libthread_db.so, and libutil.[a,so]
+Installed programs: catchsegy, gencat, getconf, getent, icony, iconyconfig, ldconfig, ldd, lddlibc4, locale, localedef, mtrace, nscd, pcprofiledump, pt_chown, rpcgen, rpcinfo, sln, sprof, tzselect, xtrace, zdump, and zic Installed libraries: ld.so, libBrokenLocale.[a,so], libSegFault.so, libanl.[a,so], libbsd-compat.a, libc.[a,so], libcrypt.[a,so], libdl.[a,so], libg.a, libieee.a. libm.[a,so], libmcheck.a, libmemusage.so, libnss_dns.so, libnss compat.so, libnss files.so, libnss hesiod.so, libnss nis.so, libnss nisplus.so, libpcprofile.so, libpthread.[a,so], libresolv.[a,so], librpcsvc.a, librt.[a,so], libthread db.so, and libutil.[a,so]

-catchsegy Can be used to create a stack trace when a program terminates with a segmentation fault gencat Generates message catalogues getconf Displays the system configuration values for file system specific variables getent Gets entries from an administrative database iconv Performs character set conversion iconvconfig Creates fastloading iconv module configuration files ldd Reports which shared libraries are required by each given program or shared library lddlibc4 Assists ldd with object files locale Tells the compiler to enable or disable the use of POSIX locales for built-in operations localedef Compiles locale specifications mtrace Reads and interprets a memory trace file and displays a summary in human-readable format nscd A daemon that provides a cache for the most common name service requests pcprofiledump Dumps information generated by PC profiling pt_chown A helper program for grantpt to set the owner, group and access permissions of a slave pseudo terminal rpcgen Generates C code to implement the Remote Procecure Call (RPC) protocol rpcinfo Makes an RPC call to an RPC server sln A statically linked program that creates symbolic links sprof Reads and displays shared object profiling data tzselect Asks the user about the location of the system and reports the corresponding time zone description xtrace Traces the execution of a program by printing the currently executed function zdump The time zone dumper zic The time zone compiler ld.so The helper program for shared library executables libBrokenLocale Used by programs, such as Mozilla, to solve broken locales libSegFault The segmentation fault signal handler libanl An asynchronous name lookup library libbsd-compat Provides the portability needed in order to run certain Berkey Software Distribution libc The main C library libcrypt The cryptography library libdl The dynamic linking interface library libg A runtime library for g++
+catchsegy Can be used to create a stack trace when a program terminates with a segmentation fault gencat Generates message catalogues getconf Displays the system configuration values for file system specific variables getent Gets entries from an administrative database iconv Performs character set conversion iconvconfig Creates fastloading iconv module configuration files ldd Reports which shared libraries are required by each given program or shared library lddlibc4 Assists ldd with object files locale Tells the compiler to enable or disable the use of POSIX locales for built-in operations localedef Compiles locale specifications mtrace Reads and interprets a memory trace file and displays a summary in human-readable format nscd A daemon that provides a cache for the most common name service requests pcprofiledump Dumps information generated by PC profiling pt chown A helper program for grantpt to set the owner, group and access permissions of a slave pseudo terminal rpcgen Generates C code to implement the Remote Procecure Call (RPC) protocol rpcinfo Makes an RPC call to an RPC server sln A statically linked program that creates symbolic links sprof Reads and displays shared object profiling data tzselect Asks the user about the location of the system and reports the corresponding time zone description xtrace Traces the execution of a program by printing the currently executed function zdump The time zone dumper zic The time zone compiler ld.so The helper program for shared library executables libBrokenLocale Used by programs, such as Mozilla, to solve broken locales libSegFault The segmentation fault signal handler libanl An asynchronous name lookup library libbsd-compat Provides the portability needed in order to run certain Berkey Software Distribution libc The main C library libcrypt The cryptography library